-Lawrence Kaye is a member of Herrick's Executive Committee, and co-chair of the firm's Art Law Group.
+Lawrence Kaye is a partner of the firm, and the co-chair of the firm's Art Law and Turkish Practice Groups.

 Larry represents a wide range of domestic and international clients in complex litigations and commercial transactions.
 Among Larry's accomplishments, he is noted for representing foreign governments, victims of the Holocaust, families of renowned artists and other claimants in the recovery of art and antiquities.

 Larry was a lead attorney in the landmark case of Federal Republic of Germany v.
 Elicofon, in which two early masterpieces by Albrecht Durer, stolen at the end of the Second World War, were recovered and returned to the Weimar Art Museum.

 He also represented the Republic of Turkey in its successful efforts to recover the fabled Lydian Hoard antiquities, long held by the Metropolitan Museum of Art, and some 1,800 ancient Greek and Lycian coins which Connoisseur Magazine called "The Hoard of the Century."
 Larry successfully represented the heirs of the Russian artist, Kazimir Severinovich Malevich in their claims against New York's Museum of Modern Art, Harvard University's Busch-Reisinger Museum, and the Stedelijk Museum Amsterdam.
 He presently represents many museums, collectors and foreign governments in connection with a variety of cultural property matters.